Table of Contents

 - Modify an item in

-is also updated - Modify
+same_listand check iffruitsis also updated - Modify

-and observe if it affects the original - Try using
+copied_listand observe if it affects the original - Try using

 Excercise 2.
 Is None or Not?

 Ask the user for their age.
-If they press Enter without typing anything, store None
+If they press Enter without typing anything, store None as their value.
+Then check whether the input is None using the

-operator.
+is operator.
 Print an appropriate message depending on whether the user provided an input or skipped it.

 What this Task Teaches

-This task teaches you how to use the is
+This task teaches you how to use the is operator when working with special singleton values like None.
+It demonstrates the correct and safe way to

 check for the absence of a value - a pattern commonly used in data validation, APIs, and input parsing in Python.